sasjs/cli.sasjs.io/docs/compile.md

 ### Tests compilation

 As part of compilation process test files will be compiled as well.
 Test configuration should be provided in `sasjs/sasjsconfig.json`.
 Test files should be placed in the same folders with services, jobs and macros.
 Compiled test files will result in `sasjsbuild/tests` folder under `services`,`jobs` or `macros` subfolder respectively.
 Tests execution flow will be described in `sasjsbuild/testFlow.json` file.

+The `testConfig` object allows two additional programs to be compiled (as tests):

+* `testSetUp` - executed once at the beginning of the test run
+* `testTearDown` - executed once, at the end of the test run

 ### SyncFolder Compilation